 Specialist Support For Your Reward Communication Strategy

-For the power of the reward to be fully realised within an organisation, you need a reward communication strategy that informs, inspires and engages your teams.
+For the power of the reward to be fully realised within an organisation, a reward communication strategy that informs, inspires and engages your teams is essential.

 Effective reward communication requires a combination of expert knowledge of HR and internal communications, with an in-depth understanding of marketing best practice.

 Internal communications often focus on giving employees essential, need-to-know information (we call this transactional content).
 However, this isn’t the most effective way to “market” your reward packages to your employees.
 They are the “consumers” of your total reward offering.

 The most successful marketing campaigns appeal to their intended audiences on an emotional level, and the same goes for successful reward communication strategies.

 People need to understand how a rewards package relates to them as individuals, to the wider context of their lives, and to their professional and personal goals.
 You need to create a desire for them to engage, because they clearly see the benefit and the association with their values.

 Our approach is to build our reward communication strategies around these three essential communication pillars:

 - Inspire – this is all about the bigger picture, and speaks to why people should want to work for you and stay working for you.
 This content should be about what you can offer each other, and the emotional connection between your company and people.

 - Engage – this is where you create two-way conversations with your teams, and really listen to them.
 Make communication interactive and fun, bringing in quizzes, polls and surveys to share information and get peoples’ thoughts or gauge their understanding.